Building a custom paymaster

 The output should look something like this:

-ERC20 token balance of the empty wallet before mint: 3
+ERC20 token balance of the wallet before mint: 3

 Paymaster ETH balance is 60000000000000000

-Minting 5 tokens for empty wallet via paymaster...
+Minting 5 tokens for the wallet via paymaster...

 Paymaster ERC20 token balance is now 1

-ERC20 token balance of the empty wallet after mint: 7
+ERC20 token balance of the the wallet after mint: 7

 The wallet had 3 tokens after running the deployment script and, after sending the transaction to mint 5 more tokens, the balance is 7 as 1 token was used to pay the transaction fee to the paymaster.
 The paymaster paid the fees for the mint transaction with ETH.

 • If the use-paymaster.ts script fails with the error Failed to submit transaction: Failed to validate the transaction.
 Reason: Validation revert: Paymaster validation error: Failed to transfer tx fee to the bootloader.
 Paymaster balance might not be enough., please try sending additional ETH to the paymaster so it has enough funds to pay for the transaction.
-You can use zkSync Portalopen in new window.
+You can use zkSync native bridge or ecosystem partnersopen in new window (make sure Sepolia testnet is supported by selected bridge).

 • If the use-paymaster.ts script fails when minting new ERC20 tokens with the error Error: transaction failed, and the transactions appear with status "Failed" in the zkSync exploreropen in new window, please reach out to us on our Discordopen in new window.
 As a workaround, try including a specific gasLimit value in the transaction.